Django’s release process¶

 These releases will be 100% compatible with the associated major release, unless this is impossible for security reasons or to prevent data loss.
 So the answer to “should I upgrade to the latest minor release?” will always be “yes.”

-At any moment in time, Django’s developer team will support a set of releases to varying levels:
+At any moment in time, Django’s developer team will support a set of releases to varying levels.
+See the download page for the current state of support for each version.

 The current development master will get new features and bug fixes requiring major refactoring.